 Hi!
 My name is Lindsay Brin, and I am a Toronto-based data scientist with a background in biogeochemistry.
 I help businesses use their data to answer questions and find actionable insights.

 I am a motivated, passionate, curious, and analytical scientist with strong quantitative skills, particularly in machine learning and statistics.
-As a data scientist at T4G Limited, I work with clients to provide the analytics and visualizations required for data-driven business decisions.
-Through 12+ years of research and data science, I have extensive experience with the scientific experiment workflow, from generating testable hypotheses, through wrangling imperfect data and quantitative analysis, to communicating findings.
+I am currently an Applied Research Scientist at ServiceNow (via acquisition of Element AI) where I lead technical/scientific strategy as well as contribute to data analysis, modelling, reporting, and visualization for projects in a variety of AI domains (e.g., explainable AI (XAI), natural language processing (NLP)).
+Previously, as a data scientist at T4G Limited, I worked with clients to provide the analytics and visualizations required for data-driven business decisions.
+Through 15+ years of research and data science, I have extensive experience with the scientific experiment workflow, from generating testable hypotheses, through wrangling imperfect data and quantitative analysis, to communicating findings.
 I am proactive about learning new approaches to challenges, analytical or otherwise, and I excel at asking incisive questions and using data to tell compelling stories.

 I love coding and playing with data, and I am passionate about teaching the skills necessary to do so.
 I am a certified instructor with Data Carpentry, which teaches computational programming and data skills to researchers in a wide range of fields, and I have developed and taught workshops and online courses at the University of New Brunswick on data analysis using R. I was the Chapter Co-Lead and taught workshops for the Saint John chapter of Canada Learning Code, a educational non-profit aimed at increasing digital literacy, tech accessibility, and diversity (gender, ethnic, and otherwise) in tech.
 My love for teaching has also been channelled through various online articles.